nekocheik/memory-app/README.md

 Contributions are welcome!
 Feel free to open a pull request or submit an issue if you encounter any problems.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.# FlashCard App

-This project is a flashcard application designed to help you learn terms, definitions, and words quickly and efficiently.
-The application allows you to import flashcards from JSON files, and in future versions, it will synchronize with Notion for a more dynamic and integrated learning experience.

 ## Features

 -   **Flashcard Creation**: Create flashcards with terms and definitions to facilitate learning.